-With three researchers, I conducted a qualitative usability study on how people use wearable devices and related apps for weight management.
+With three researchers, I conducted a diary study on how people use wearable devices and related apps for weight management.
 This project was sponsored by Samsung Research America, Mobile Innovation Lab.

 Through a diary study, we investigated how experienced and novice users incorporated Fitbit into their lives over one week, and analyzed how they differed.
 Our primary goal was to understand why users continue to use Fitbit and why they stop.